 The Center for Human Rights and Democracy (CHRD) is the Institute's newest organization, making the instructors who teach human rights, democratic principles, and ethics a team.
 These three subjects begin every course offered, not only for students of WHINSEC courses, but also for all instructors.
 In addition to the International Operational Law course, CHRD instructors support all courses on campus, assist sister organizations in the U.S. military and Partner Nations, and supervise the Field Studies Program, which exposes international students to U.S. cultural sites and activities.
 Inaugural activities included a proclamation signed by Institute leaders and Dr. Charles Blaha, a State Department official who spoke at the event.

-Four courses in session, 303 students from fifteen countries.
+Three courses in session, 254 students from 13 countries.

 Command & General Staff Officer Course

 (66 students) studies Self-awareness, U.S. Foreign Policy, Power & Strategy, National Security Organization & Processes in the Department of Defense, Organizational Stress & Resilience, and the Over-extension of Napoleon’s Empire.

 (32 students) conducts a computer simulation, "Battle Forge."